awsdocs/aws-greengrass-developer-guide/doc_source/ml-console.md

 To run this tutorial on an NVIDIA Jetson TX2, you provide source images and configure the Lambda function\.
 If you're using the GPU, you must also add local device resources\.

-To learn how to configure your Jetson so you can install the AWS IoT Greengrass core software, see [Setting Up Other Devices](module1.md#setup-filter.other)\.
+To learn how to configure your Jetson so you can install the AWS IoT Greengrass Core software, see [Setting Up Other Devices](setup-filter.other.md)\.

 1. Download static PNG or JPG images for the Lambda function to use for image classification\.
 The app works best with small image files\.
 Alternatively, you can instrument a camera on the Jetson board to capture the source images\.